ConsoleTVs/vswr/README.md

 - :+1: &nbsp; **Clear cache** when you need to invalidate all data or the specified keys (eg. a user logout).
 - :zzz: &nbsp; **Offline support** to be used without any revalidations with string keys.
 - :+1: &nbsp; **Global configuration** available or per hook call.

+## Upgrade Guide

+If you come from `0.X.X` please read this section.

+- **Update the way you create global configuration.**.
+There's no need to use `createSWR` and pass the result to the vue app as a plugin, you can now use `createDefaultSWR` function instead and avoid registering the vue plugin.
+- `revalidateOnMount` option has been renamed to `revalidateOnStart`.
+- The `clear` function does now accept a single string, and an additional options parameter.
+- The default fetcher now throws an error when the server response is not `2XX`.
+Meaning that there will be an error propagation and populate the error variables when the server response is not `2XX`.

 ## Installation